-This post is based on the original post at facebook page, “Archive of Tamils in Norway”, on 03rd July 2020.
+This post is based on the original post on the Facebook page, “Archive of Tamils in Norway”, on 03rd July 2020.

-If an archive of this football tournament by the Tamil organisation is created and preserved, they will contain various documents that will tell different stories even after 50 or 100 years of that particular event.
-The archival material will give information at detailed level (micro level) of an event as well as social level (macro level).
-For instance, how many football clubs were participated, age group of the participants.
+If an archive of this football tournament by the Tamil organisation is created and preserved, it will contain various documents that will tell different stories even after 50 or 100 years of that particular event.
+The archival material will give information at a detailed level (micro-level) of an event as well as a social level (macro-level).
+For instance, how many football clubs have participated, age group of the participants.
 It will give information about a period, social structure.
-It will be an evidence for the football club and will secure their right for participation.
-It will be an evidence for the organisation that it has functioned at a certain time and place for 50 or 100 years ago.
-These archival materials will tell various unknown stories of the past for the future generations.
-The documentswill reflect the art, culture, sports and life of Tamils.
-Apart from these, they can be research materials for sports or health students or researcher.
+It will be evidence for the football club and will secure their right to participation.
+It will be evidence for the organisation that it has functioned at a certain time and place for 50 or 100 years ago.
+These archival materials will tell various unknown stories of the past for future generations.
+The documents will reflect the art, culture, sports and life of Tamils.
+Apart from these, they can be research materials for sports or health students or researchers.

 This is only possible, only if, the records are created, maintained, preserved and made available for public access.
 Sadly, these kinds of archival materials are in poor condition.
 They are isolated in the hands of private people.
-Others archival materials are thrown away, destroyed and lost.
+Other archival materials are thrown away, destroyed and lost.
 Many are worried if these archives are taken care of or even exist.
 But they knew that those records were created.
 On the other hand, organisations are unconsciously keeping on creating records in their daily activity.
 But there is insufficient understanding of the value of protecting them and giving them to the next generation.
 However, Tamil organisations have a general perception that only the publications by their own organisation or other organisations are the archive.
-Such as book, booklet, video, cassette, CD, magazine, etc. Even these are also in worrisome situation.
+Such as books, booklets, videos, cassettes, CDs, magazines, etc. Even these are also in worrisome situations.

 Future: Even if you either create publications (book, booklets, etc) or create records of your daily activity of incoming and outgoing inquiries, please make sure to have the following elements to secure the authenticity of the archival material.
 1. Origin – Who created the record, which organisation published it 2.
 Purpose – Why it was created 3.
 Context – date, time, description, process before and after

 Concretize – incoming and outgoing daily records: I take my posts as an example.
-Let´s imagine that “Archive of Tamils in Norway” is an organisation.
-My friend, in this case a user of “Archive of Tamils in Norway” sent an inquiry to the organisation and asked for information/ advice/ guidance/ service.
-The process of creating a record starts once the inquiry comes inn.
+Let´s imagine that the “Archive of Tamils in Norway” is an organisation.
+My friend, in this case, a user of “Archive of Tamils in Norway” sent an inquiry to the organisation and asked for information/ advice/ guidance/ service.
+The process of creating a record starts once the inquiry comes in.
 The inquiry is being processed as Facebook posts.
-So, each and every post is a part of an transaction.
-To demonstrate an organisational record keeping, I created the posts with the three elements.
+So, each and every post is a part of a transaction.
+To demonstrate organisational record keeping, I created the posts with the three elements.

 To be continued…